RYC-98/SimVLA/README.md

-# On Success and Simplicity: A Second Look at Transferable Vision-Language Attack Pipeline (Under Review)
+# On Success and Simplicity: A Second Look at Transferable Vision-Language Attack Pipeline

 ## Environment Setup